GNOME/gjs/doc/Environment.md

   Setting this variable to any value causes GJS to exit when an out-of-memory condition is encountered, instead of just printing a warning.

+* `GJS_REPL_HISTORY`

+  When not set, GJS persists REPL history in `gjs_repl_history` under the XDG user cache folder which is usually `~/.cache/`.
+Set this variable to a writable path to save REPL command history in an alternate location.
+If set to an empty string, then command history is not persisted.

 ## JavaScript Engine

 * `JS_GC_ZEAL`